-Should you be unhappy with the College's response you are entitled to seek a review.
-Review requests should be submitted, in writing, to Derek Smeall, Principal, stating the grounds for seeking a review.
+Should you be unhappy with the College's response you may seek a review, by writing to Derek Smeall, Principal.
+Your grounds for seeking a review should be included in your request.

 I also wish to advise you that the Scottish Information Commissioner has launched an online appeals service via their website - the link is as follows: